 Researchers recommended that organizations ensure all active accounts have at least one MFA device enrolled and apply any additional available verifications to the MFA enrollment process.
 Of note, further enforcement controls have been recently introduced by Microsoft for MFA device enrollment, such as conditional access, which means that MFA devices are restricted to only trusted locations or trusted devices.
 Organizations can also issue temporary access passes for employees when they first enroll their MFA device.

 APT29 has also used various Microsoft 365 features for operational security and evasion tactics, including leveraging Azure Virtual Machines in its attacks and using specific tactics to disguise its malicious activities.
-In one incident, APT29 gained access to a global administrator account in Azure AD, and used this access to mix benign administrative actions in with their own malicious ones.
+In one incident, APT29 gained access to a global administrator account in Microsoft Entra ID, and used this access to mix benign administrative actions in with their own malicious ones.
 The attackers used the account to add a new certificate (Key Credential) to a service principal - an object that defines what apps can do within specific tenants, who can access the app and what resources the app can access - with a common name that matched the displayed name of the backdoored service principal in order to blend in.

 “In addition to this, they also added a new Application Address URL to the service principal,” said Bienstock.
 “The address they added was completely benign, not needed to facilitate their malicious activities, and was related to the functionality of the application as documented by the vendor.”